Graphic Organizer Templates: A teacher's guide

-Students use these visual aids to organize their thoughts before starting to work on assignments.
+Students use these visual organisers to organise their thoughts before starting to work on assignments.
 They can then refer back to these images whenever they have trouble recalling what was covered during class.
-They can be used to help children understand the main idea of an essay, or it could simply be used as a way for you to get your thoughts organized before writing.
+They can be used to help children understand the main idea of an essay, or it could simply be used as a way for you to get your thoughts organised before writing.
 Graphic organizers have been around since at least the 1950s, and they're still prevalent today.
+See also: Ai graphic organisers visual thinking.

 They work well with any type of text, but we will focus on using them with essays here.
-Concept maps are different because they are organized visually instead of verbally.
+Concept maps are different because they are organised visually (generating schema-aligned visuals with AI) instead of verbally.
 When students complete a concept map, they can look back over the map to recall the main points.
-Both mind mapping and concept mapping are effective teaching tools because they allow students to focus on specific areas of study rather than having to memorize large amounts of information.
+Both mind mapping and concept mapping are effective teaching tools because they allow students to focus on specific areas of study rather than having to memorise large amounts of information.

 Although a graphic organiser can be used as a way to integrate information with others, a graphic organiser can be used individually for independent learning.
 This is very effective for learning or listening.
 It can also be a great way to show support to learners who are learning a topic.
 Your student should not be expected to create a graphic organiser.
 They can use a blank, single-page form.
 Choose your form to fit your needs.
 A very simple type of graphic organiser is a 'mind map'.

-Graphic organizers do exactly what they say; they give learners an opportunity to organize their ideas.
+Graphic organizers do exactly what they say; they give learners an opportunity to organise their ideas.
 Why is this so important?
-Learning is facilitated by organizing information in our minds.
-To put it bluntly, organizing is learning.
+Learning is facilitated by organising information in our minds.
+To put it bluntly, organising is learning.
 A graphic organizer is a visual representation of how knowledge is structured.
 In psychology, we would call this a schema, this is the foundation of how we build understanding.
-In this article, we are going to focus on how we would go about organizing our ideas.
+In this article, we are going to focus on how we would go about organising our ideas.

 Organisers may provide information at a glance or allow learners to prepare a discussion or memory exercise.
 You may want a larger form than a list or list-like organiser and for information to be hand-drawn, on the back of a napkin, or as the exercise progresses.
 When information is displayed as a visual, it can be easier to keep track of and will give learners an image to work with.
 A whiteboard may also work if you are willing to supply paper.
 Organisers help learners focus on what's most important and work through the information as they go.